borysn/spring-boot-angular2/README.md

 # spring-boot-angular2 starter kit

-Spring Boot with Angular2, TypeScript, Sass, Gradle, and Gulp.
+Spring Boot with Angular2, Bootstrap4, TypeScript, Sass, Gradle, and Gulp.

 ## about

-a starter project for prototyping restful applications with spring boot and angular2.
+a starter project for prototyping restful applications with spring boot, angular2, and bootstrap4.

 anuglar2 with es6 support. unit tests with jasmine.